mapninja/Earthsys144/week05/01_TURN_IN_terrain_and_visibility_with_qgis.md

 You will need:

 - [TerrainLabData01.zip](../data/TerrainLabData01.zip)
-- WhiteboxTools installed in QGIS
+- WhiteboxTools installed in QGIS.
+If needed, see [Installing Whitebox Tools](../week00/11_installing_whitebox_tools.md).

 ### Install WhiteboxTools if needed